-This person is in charge of keeping the program running from the pit area.
-The Race/Line-up Director ensures that the line-up is posted and correct prior to karts leaving the pit area.
+This person(s) is in charge of keeping the program running from the pit area.
+The Race/Line-up Director ensures that the racers are ready and lined up correctly prior to karts leaving the pit area.
 They communicate via radio communication to the on track, tower and flag volunteers.
 The Race/Line-up Director is in charge of sending the ambulance to the track if needed.
 They also can aide in on track judgement calls.